mikefromd/Vizzie_Introduction/README.md

 ![Final Project](media/221205_Basic_Full.png)

-## Session 2: Video Effects, Remixes with BEAP, Recording, and Even More VIZZIE
+## Session 2: Video Effects, Remixes with BEAP, Recording, and Even More Vizzie

 *This session is taking inspiration from*